 On the one hand, it makes the library’s own manuscript collections accessible for scholarship through their scholarly cataloguing.
 The cataloguing is increasingly accompanied by the digitization of the holdings.
 On the other hand, the Center is active in the development of digital infrastructure projects.
 In addition, it offers – regionally limited – services to Bavarian libraries with holdings of manuscripts.

 Together with the Berlin State Library, the University Library Leipzig and the Herzog August Library Wolfenbüttel, the Bayerische Staatsbibliothek with its Manuscript Center is a partner in the DFG-funded project "National Manuscript Portal".

 With the development of the manuscript portal, an up-to-date, national catalogue of text and image information is created on manuscripts of the middle ages and the modern era predominantly from German libraries.
-This catalogue meets current requirements of use and will replace the existing central German online catalogue "Manuscripta Mediaevalia".
+This catalogue meets current requirements of use and has replaced the preceding central German online catalogue "Manuscripta Mediaevalia".

 The Manuscript Center employs specialists with a broad diversity of fields of specialisation, experts on Latin and German manuscripts as well as experts on Greek manuscripts and codices of art-historical importance.
 Thus, authoritative standards have been set for the description of illuminated manuscripts, the cataloguing of Greek manuscripts, as well as the registration of fragments, and finally the cataloguing of precious book covers.

 The center’s work is always focused on the researchers’ interests: The changed conditions of digitization notwithstanding, the scholarly cataloguing and provision of the manuscripts forms the basis for the various scholarly disciplines to develop new research questions from these unique cultural goods and for the preserved written cultural heritage to be kept alive in this way.